pjbroad/el-build-methods/README.md

 * Windows 10
   * [Msys](windows-10/msys2/)

-Have fun, and help improve this information and scripts by offereing pull requests.
+Have fun, and help improve this information and scripts by offering pull requests.